la2050/archive/_projects/2016/pssst-2017-artists-supporting-artists.md

   -Grow our Board of Directors by 30%
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Community outreach
-  ","Network/relationship support"]
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   PSSST will cultivate and amplify Los Angeles’ role as an international arts center by expanding our 2017 interdisciplinary programming that includes: LA